Imaginary-Finance/imgy-docs/docs/intro.md

 Above even this, **Users face a bigger problem: the attention, and sometimes know-how, required to maintain and/or repay DeFi loans.**

 ## Enter: Imagination

-Imaginary attempts to solve the complexity and maintainence of loans against complex assets in DeFi.
+Imaginary attempts to solve the complexity and maintenance of loans against complex assets in DeFi.
 Imaginary provides ways to connect to the end-user's investments to allow them easy access to borrowing power.

 At it's core, Imaginary is an asset-agnostic, automated stablecoin protocol.
 This means user's may deposit blockchain assets to borrow stablecoins at a native 0% interest rate.